DanielPiliutsin/Vertextostandardform/README.md

 Add this program to your TI-84 and up calculator for a fast and easy Vertex to Standard Form Converter for Algebra II 📄
+<p>One Program Contains Explination at The End While The Other Exclueds It ⚠</P>
 <p><b>You Need TI Connect With A PC In Order To Download The File Onto Your Calculator!</b> 🧮</p>
 <P>Download TI Connect App Here🌎: https://education.ti.com/en/products/computer-software/ti-connect-ce-sw</p>
 <p>How to use TI Connect🤔: https://www.youtube.com/watch?v=SnikiyDUfj4&ab_channel=TIGameTutorials</p>